nbond211/immigration-project/README.md

+This project was developed on Windows machines and tested with Firefox and Chrome.

 # immigration-project
 This project visualizes immigration to the US from Europe in the early 20th century.
 This project has a specific focus on the quota system instituted by the Immigration Act of 1924
 ### TODO